OSGeo/ogc-cite-runner/README.md

 ### Usage

-The below examples define a github workflow for testing pygeoapi.
+The below examples define a GitHub workflow for testing pygeoapi.

 Simple usage, running the `ogcapi-features-1.0` test suite whenever there is a `push`: